 Traits of Lizards

-There are a large variety of lizards in the world, and some species will have traits unique to them.
+There is a large variety of lizards in the world, and some species will have traits unique to them.
 Some examples are the frill of a frilled dragon and the wings of a Draco lizard.
 Snakes may have slight and amazing differences like patterns or scales, but they are nowhere near as diverse as the abundant species of lizards that can be found in the world.

 Snakes are more likely to be venomous, as there are only around 100 species of lizard that are capable of forming some type of venom.
 Some examples of venomous lizards are the Komodo dragon and the Gila monster.
 Venomous lizards are rare to come across.